FOREX-Australian dollar jumps 1 pct after shift in tone from RBA

 Even before Yellen spoke, U.S. interest rates futures implied traders had all but priced out any chance the Fed will raise rates at its policy meeting next week.
 And according to CME Group's Fedwatch, there was only a 26 percent chance of a rate hike in July.

-The euro edged up 0.1 percent to $1.1370, moving back towards Monday's nearly one-month high of $1.1393, with a revision in first-quarter growth for the euro zone helping at the margins, traders said.

-Sterling rose 1 percent to $1.4595, marking a solid rebound after hitting a three-week low on Monday.
-Two polls in Tuesday's newspapers showed Britons narrowly favour remaining in the EU, in contrast to surveys released on Monday.
+Sterling rose 0.7 percent to $1.4530, marking a solid rebound after hitting a three-week low on Monday.
+Two polls in Tuesday's newspapers showed Britons narrowly favour remaining in the EU, in contrast to surveys released the previous day.
 (Additional reporting by Lisa Twaronite; Editing by Hugh Lawson)

+NEW YORK, May 23 Ford Motor Co's unexpected decision to replace its chief executive officer on Monday may not be the catalyst that revives its slumping share prices.

+WASHINGTON, May 22 Two Wall Street financial regulators would face cuts or major structural changes under President Donald Trump's fiscal 2018 budget proposal